Bangerr/price-tracker/README.md

 ## Disclaimer

 This project is for educational purposes only.
-Please ensure you comply with Amazon's terms of service when using this application.
+Be sure to comply with Amazon's terms of service and robots.txt when using this application.